-The analysis in the EA indicates that there will not be a significant impact, individually or cumulatively, on the quality of the human environment as a result of this proposed action.
-I agree with this conclusion and therefore find that an EIS need not be prepared.
+Based on the analysis of impacts in the existing TwinLinkTM Cotton EA and the similarity of Event T303-3 to the antecedent organism event T304-40, a determination of nonregulated status of Event T303-3 will not have a significant impact, individually or cumulatively, on the quality of the human environment.
+I agree with this conclusion and therefore find that an environmental impact statement need not be prepared.
 This NEPA determination is based on the following context and intensity factors (40 CFR 1508.27):

 Context - The term "context" recognizes potentially affected resources, as well as the location and setting in which the environmental impact would occur.
 This action has potential to affect conventional and organic cotton production systems, including surrounding environments and agricultural workers; human food and animal feed production systems; and foreign and domestic commodity markets.
 Most of the cotton acreage in the U.S. is planted to GE cotton.
 Of the 11.3 million acres planted in cotton in 2010, 93% (10.5 million acres) were GE cotton.
-Of this, 73% of the GE cotton acreage was GE insect-resistant (Bt) cotton and 78% was herbicide-tolerant (USDA-ERS, 2010a, 2010b).
-A determination of nonregulated status of TwinLink[TM] Cotton is not expected to directly cause an increase in agricultural acreage devoted to cotton production, or those cotton acres devoted to GE cotton cultivation.
-The availability of TwinLink[TM] Cotton will not change cultivation areas for cotton production in the U.S. and there are no anticipated changes to the availability of GE and non-GE cotton varieties on the market.
+Of this, 73% of the GE cotton acreage was GE insect-resistant (Bt) cotton and 78% was herbicide-tolerant (USDA-ERS 2010a, 2010b).
+A determination of nonregulated status of Event T303-3 is not expected to directly cause an increase in agricultural acreage devoted to cotton production, or those cotton acres devoted to GE cotton cultivation.
+The availability of Event T303-3 will not change cultivation areas for cotton production in the U.S. and there are no anticipated changes to the availability of GE and non-GE cotton varieties on the market.

-Although a determination of nonregulated status of TwinLinkTM Cotton would allow for new plantings of TwinLinkTM Cotton to occur anywhere in the U.S., APHIS primarily focused the environmental analysis to those geographic areas that currently support cotton production.
-A determination of nonregulated status of TwinLinkTM Cotton is not expected to increase cotton production, either by its availability alone or accompanied by other factors, or cause an increase in overall GE cotton acreage.
+Although a determination of nonregulated status of Event T303-3 would allow for new plantings of Event T303-3 to occur anywhere in the U.S., APHIS primarily focused the environmental analysis to those geographic areas that currently support cotton production.
+A determination of nonregulated status of Event T303-3 is not expected to increase cotton production, either by its availability alone or accompanied by other factors, or cause an increase in overall GE cotton acreage.